-Glam, Hair Metal, AOR, Arena Rock, Pop Metal, 80s Rock…it goes by many names, but there’s no mistaking the sound, and when it comes to this music, people seem to either love it, or hate it.
-Personally, I’ve always loved Hair Metal, and as I’ve gotten older and have endeavored to collect records, I’ve only dug deeper and deeper into this fascinating genre.
+Glam, Hair Metal, AOR, Arena Rock, Pop Metal, 80s Rock…it goes by many names, but there’s no mistaking the sound, and when it comes to this music, people seem to either love it or hate it.
+Personally, I’ve always loved Hair Metal, and as I’ve gotten older, I’ve only dug deeper and deeper into this fascinating genre.

 There have been many books, documentaries, and articles written on the 80s Rock scene, and it’s not a story that I need to retell per se.
 That said, I’ve always found it mystifying how a decade of truly awesome Rock music became very literally relegated overnight, to the point that some of these virtuoso players couldn’t even find jobs due to their association with it.
 If that’s not gatekeeping, I don’t know what is.